GGLAB-KU/gglab-ku.github.io/_pages/open-positions.md

 If you are interested in any of the positions, please send an email to [<i class="fas fa-envelope"></i> gosahin [at] ku.edu.tr](mailto:gosahin@ku.edu.tr) with the subject "Ph.D. (or MS) application".
 Please send a CV (including publications, if applicable), transcript (or records), a copy of a work that you're most proud of (e.g., Master's thesis, conference paper), and a motivation letter stating your research interests.

 The official application still needs to be done via the application portal as instructed here.
-The official deadline is the 4th of June, however, the applications will be reviewed on a regular basis.
-Please indicate "NLP" and "Procedural text" as your research interests and mention Dr. Gözde Gül Şahin in your Statement of Purpose.
+Please indicate "NLP" as your research interest and mention Dr. Gözde Gül Şahin in your Statement of Purpose, so that it won't be missed.

 **Why Koç University?**